Yashwin-Sudarshan/MovieRevenueProject/README.md

 # MovieBudgetProject

-This repo contains a python notebook regarding a university project concerning the prediction of the revenue of a movie based upon the movie's budget.
+This repo contains a python notebook regarding a university project concerning the utilisation of a basic machine learning linear regression model to predict how much a movie will earn based upon its budget.